IN-SERVICE OPPORTUNITIES FOR CASA VOLUNTEERS

 Each Court Appointed Special Advocate is required to complete a minimum of 12 hours of in-service activities per year.
+At least one of those trainings must be related to Diversity, Equity, Inclusion, Accessibility and Belonging (DEIAB).
 At your request, we are making the opportunities for our volunteers to earn their hours more frequent and more flexible.

 Self-Directed In-Service Opportunities